notnikola1/ngx-simple-state-manager/README.md

 - Q : Will there be support for component specific state change observers?
 - A : Possibly, at a later date.
 - ---
-- Q : How do I know whats my component __esm_uuid?
+- Q : How do I know whats my component __ssm_uuid?
-- A : After calling the "register" method, that specific component instance will have "__esm_uuid" bound to it, just call "this.__esm_uuid" to get it.
+- A : After calling the "register" method, that specific component instance will have "__ssm_uuid" bound to it, just call "this.__ssm_uuid" to get it.
 - ---
 - Q : I want to do a specific thing in my component only when something changes in another specific component, how do i?
-- A : Use __esm_uuid to filter what you need.
+- A : Use __ssm_uuid to filter what you need.

 ## License